 We qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
-An emerging growth company may take advantage of relief from certain reporting requirements and other burdens that are otherwise applicable generally to public companies.
+As a smaller reporting company and an emerging growth company, we may take advantage of relief from certain reporting requirements and other burdens that are otherwise applicable generally to public companies.
 These provisions include:

-- Reduced obligations with respect to financial data, including presenting only two years of audited financial statements and only two years of selected financial data in this Form 10-K; - An exception from compliance with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act; - · Reduced disclosure about our executive compensation arrangements in our periodic reports, proxy statements and registration statements; and - Exemptions from the requirements of holding non-binding advisory votes on executive compensation or golden parachute arrangements.
+- Reduced obligations with respect to financial data, including presenting only two years of audited financial statements and only two years of selected financial data in this Form 10-K; - An exception from compliance with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act; Reduced disclosure about our executive compensation arrangements in our periodic reports, proxy statements and registration statements; and - Exemptions from the requirements of holding non-binding advisory votes on executive compensation or golden parachute arrangements.